Data Architect - 12 Month FTC (we have office locations in Cambridge, Leeds and London)

 Collaborate with technology partners and vendors to inform roadmaps and influence enterprise data solutions

-Contribute to national and international standards relevant to genomics and research, including GA4GH, OMOP, or FHIR Essential Skills and Experience:
+Contribute to shaping national and international standards relevant to genomics and research, including GA4GH, OMOP, or FHIR Essential Skills and Experience:

 Proven experience designing and implementing enterprise-scale data architectures in complex or regulated environments

-Deep knowledge of data modelling, metadata management, lifecycle management, and governance practices
+Deep knowledge of data modelling, metadata management, lifecycle management, and governance practices and standards

 Strong experience engaging with senior stakeholders to influence and implement data strategy